AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 >* With good reputation
 >* Under the ISPs' spam complaint threshold
 >* Fully authenticated

-Using this functionality lowers complaint rates and helps to protect your reputation.
-Feedback will be executed as an unsubscribe.

 Two versions of the List-Unsubscribe header functionality exist: